 Super Bowl history

 It was only back in 2002 that the Super Bowl moved to February.
-That was due to the terrorist attacks of Sept.
-11 on the United States the previous fall.
+That was due to the attacks of Sept.
+11 in the United States the previous fall.
 The NFL decided to keep the big game in February after it had been played the month prior throughout its history.

 Here’s a look at the past five Super Bowls